What Do You Mean? The Meaning Of Koi

 This legend has helped shaped the positive imagery associated with koi fish meaning and myth.

-Koi Fish Meaning And Myth: The Koi’s Symbolism
+Meaning Of Koi Fish And Myth: The Koi’s Symbolism

 Koi General Symbolism